SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Objects/ApiDefinition.md

     - The `ActionMeta` property must contain an instance of a meta class according to the configured action type.
 See the [Actions](#actions) section above.

 > [!IMPORTANT]
-> To create or update `ApiDefinition` objects that define a `AutomationScript` or `AutomationScriptNoEntryPoint` action, you need the permissions to execute an automation script. (`PermissionFlags.AutomationExecuteScripts`)
+> To create or update `ApiDefinition` objects that define an `AutomationScript` or `AutomationScriptNoEntryPoint` action, you need the permissions to execute an automation script. (`PermissionFlags.AutomationExecuteScripts`)

 ## Errors